mtgjson/mtgjson-website/.github/ISSUE_TEMPLATE/supporter_update.md

 ---
-name: Supporter update
+name: Supporter Update
-about: Add a new supporter/service/patreon to the list
+about: Add a new supporter, service, or patreon to the list
 title: ''
 labels: supporter update
 assignees: ''